Wake-up-Freeman/Humans-AI/README.md

 Basic server set-up security considerations:

+The "Holy Trinity: A System Approach to Tendermint-Based Chain Validation" outlines a system approach architecture for operating Tendermint-based blockchain nodes.
+It emphasizes using a three-node infrastructure comprising a Validator Node, Backup Node, and Relayer Node.
+The Validator Node is a high-grade hardware dedicated server for block signing.
+The Backup Node, located in a different data center, handles snapshots and can temporarily become a validator in emergencies.
+The Relayer Node, which also provides public RPC and API endpoints, is part of a relayer hub and assists in state-sync operations.
+The approach aims to ensure redundancy, efficient resource utilization, reduced storage bloat, layered monitoring, cost optimization, and automation for effective and reliable blockchain validation operations ( based on this article: https://polkachu.com/blogs/holy-trinity-a-system-approach-to-tendermint-based-chain-validation)

 Make sure your Fire Wall is managed all time.
 It is very simple matter, but represent security RISKs if not managed.

 Also implement SSH key-based authentication for connecting to your Ubuntu server.
 You will need to install your public key on the server and configure SSH to use key-based authentication.